 It is thought that the chemicals in calendula help new tissue grow in wounds and decrease swelling in the mouth and throat.

 Preparations of calendula flower are LIKELY SAFE for most people when taken by mouth or applied to the skin.

 Special precautions & warnings:

 Pregnancy and breast-feeding: Don’t take calendula by mouth if you are pregnant.
+It is LIKELY UNSAFE.
 There is a concern that it might cause a miscarriage.
 It’s best to avoid topical use as well until more is known.

 Allergy to ragweed and related plants: Calendula may cause an allergic reaction in people who are sensitive to the Asteraceae/Compositae family.
 Members of this family include ragweed, chrysanthemums, marigolds, daisies, and many others.
 If you have allergies, be sure to check with your healthcare provider before taking calendula.

 Surgery: Calendula might cause too much drowsiness if combined with medications used during and after surgery.
 Stop taking calendula at least 2 weeks before a scheduled surgery.

 Calendula might cause sleepiness and drowsiness.
 Medications that cause sleepiness are called sedatives.
 Taking calendula along with sedative medications might cause too much sleepiness.